admiralorbiter/Signpost/adding_level.md

 ## 🎯 Overview

 The Signpost Observatory is a Flask-based VR gateway that uses A-Frame for 3D experiences.
-New levels are added by:
+The system now features a **dynamic portal system** that automatically detects and serves only portals with actual level files.

+### New Dynamic System Benefits:
+- ✅ **No manual HTML editing** - Portals appear automatically
+- ✅ **Only shows working portals** - No broken links
+- ✅ **Organized by category** - Clear folder structure
+- ✅ **Automatic positioning** - No portal conflicts
+- ✅ **Real-time updates** - Changes appear immediately

+### Adding New Levels:
-1. Creating a standalone HTML file in the `public/` directory
+1. Create a standalone HTML file in the appropriate category folder
-2. Adding portal configuration to `portal_config.py`
+2. Add portal configuration to `portal_config.py`
-3. Optionally adding shared components and assets
+3. Optionally add shared components and assets

 ## 📁 Project Structure